waqasbhatti/astrobase/tests/README.md

 # Test module list

-## test_endtoend.py
+## test_periodbase.py

 This tests the following:

 - downloads a light curve from the github repository notebooks/nb-data dir
 - reads the light curve using astrobase.hatlc
-- runs the GLS, PDM, AoV, and BLS functions on the LC
+- runs the GLS, WIN, PDM, AoV, BLS, AoVMH, and ACF period finders on the LC

+## test_lcfit.py

+This tests the following:

+- downloads a light curve from the github repository notebooks/nb-data dir
+- reads the light curve using astrobase.hatlc
+- fits the light curve using Fourier, SavGol, Legendre, transit model, and eclipsing binary models

+## test_checkplot.py

+This tests the following:

+- downloads a light curve from the github repository notebooks/nb-data dir
+- reads the light curve using astrobase.hatlc
 - creates a checkplot PNG, twolsp PNG, and pickle using these results

-These will take 5-7 minutes to run, depending on your CPU speed and number of cores.